apphorde/api-websockets-relay/README.md

 # WebSocket relay

-A relay for multiclient WebSocket communication
+A relay for WebSocket communication

 ## Endpoints

 ### GET /new

-Returns a hash key to use as session ID
+Returns a key to use as session ID

 ### [ws|wss]://host/hub/[session-id]

 Opens a WebSocket connection.
 All messages sent through this connection are relayed to all the other clients using the same session id.

 ## Usage